 The athletic department encourages participation in athletics as an extracurricular activity, and such participation is a privilege.
 No one is guaranteed a place on a team.
 Without such a guarantee, the student must be ready to meet the standards established by the school or have the possibility of being dismissed as a member of that team.
 The better one's talent, the better one's chance is of making the team.
 Rarely, however, will talent be the sole criteria.
-Other factors such as attitude, desire, cooperation, and self-discipline will play important parts.
+Other factors such as attitude, desire, cooperation and self-discipline will play important parts in determining placement on the team.